 WHAT IS A URETHRAL STRICTURE?

-Urethral stricture is a narrowing of the urethra, which is the tube that carries urine from the bladder out of the body when we urinate.
+Urethral stricture is a narrowing of the urethra or external pee pipe, which is the tube that carries urine from the bladder out of the body when we urinate.
 This issue is more commonly seen in men.
-The most common causes are injury, infection or inflammation which lead to scar formation.
-The injury e.g. placement of catheters or instruments into the urethra sometimes happens long before the stricture becomes noticeable.
+The most common causes are trauma, injury, infection or inflammation which lead to circular scar formation.
+The original injury e.g. placement of catheters or instruments into the urethra, sometimes happens long before the stricture becomes noticeable.

 SYMPTOMS OF URETHRAL STRICTURE

-Symptoms of a urethral stricture can be similar to that of prostate enlargement, including straining to urinate, poor flow, pain during urination, frequent urine infections, dribbling and urine retention.
+Symptoms of a urethral stricture can be similar to that of prostate enlargement, including straining to urinate, poor flow, spraying of the urine stream, pain during urination, frequent urine infections, dribbling and urine retention.
 This is because these symptoms are related to a backlog of urine in the bladder.
 As the years progress and the bladder muscle deteriorates, the symptoms become related to a weakening of the bladder muscle e.g. high residual urine volumes after urination.